z3tt/Z3tt/content/top/about.md

   }
 </style>

-**I am a graduated computational ecologist by training and an independent data visualization specialist/designer by heart with an extensive hypothesis-driven research experience and strong skills in data wrangling, statistical analysis, model development, and data visualization.**
+**I am a graduated computational ecologist by training and an independent data visualization specialist/designer by heart with extensive hypothesis-driven research experience and strong skills in data wrangling, statistical analysis, model development, and data visualization.**

 **I have created visualizations across all disciplines, purposes, and styles and regularly teach data visualization principles as well as basic and advanced ggplot2 techniques.**<br><br>